The Symbolism of Windows and Doors Portals of Consciousness

 If you want to answer the question, what do windows symbolize in your life?
 Get out your journal and begin writing.
 Answer these questions.

-• Do you have significant memories which include windows?
+• Do you have significant memories that include windows?

 • Are the windows in your dreams colored or clear?